OpenMDAO/OpenMDAO-Framework/docs/arch-doc/changeRecord.rst

 	- Added cross-references for figures and sections
 	- Rearranged text so it precedes some of the diagrams

-**Updates 12-12-08**
-	- Re-created the document using Sphinx documentation generator; made the Definitions Section into the Glossary; added glossary entries and an index, and removed the Use Cases Section.
-(Essentially doc release 1.0)

 **Updates 01-13-09**
 	- Added Architecture Document to new OpenMDAO Sphinx project documentation (one of several documents).